Basic Electromagnetic Fields (EMF) Calculator:

 2. In addition to the 50% on, 50% off nature of all amateur transmissions, the calculator also accounts for Duty Cycle.
 SSB and CW are assumed to be 50% duty cycle, while AM/FM and Data modes are assumed to be 100% duty.

 3. Transmitter power, is just that, the power output from your transmitter, this assumes 0dB coax loss, presenting a worst case scenario.

-4. ERP is calculated based on 100% of the transmitted power reaching the antenna, and the antenna Gain you specify in dB, this dB value is expected to be dBd (gain relitive to a dipole antenna).
+4. ERP is calculated based on 100% of the transmitted power reaching the antenna, and the antenna Gain you specify in dB, this dB value can be expressed as dBi (isotropic) or dBd (gain relitive to a dipole antenna).

 5. EIRP is calculated as ERP x 1.64 per the Ofcom calculator Linked Here

 6. EIRP Average is calculated as EIRP x Duty Cycle x Transmitter On Time (assumed to be 50%, see above).